 Chris Thomson recently retired as Principal of Brighton Hove & Sussex Sixth Form College (BHASVIC) a post he had held since 1998.
 Prior to this he spent four years teaching in Italy and subsequently at sixth form colleges in the UK.

 Attendant at Board meetings

 Ian became BPO’s Concert Manager in October 2009 after a career as a professional Violinist, working with the Philharmonia and other London Orchestras performing great music with great musicians in venues all over the world.
 This was followed by a second career as an Orchestra Manager, firstly with the Orchestra of English National Opera and the Bournemouth Symphony Orchestra and short spells as Personnel Manager at the Philharmonia and the Monteverdi Choir and Orchestra.
+His job title was changed to Artistic Administrator in 2018 to more accurately reflect the work he does engaging guest artists to perform with the Brighton Phil.
 In addition to his role at the BPO Ian works as a concerts and tours manager working with the English Chamber Orchestra, London Chamber Orchestra, City of London Sinfonia and as a tours manager for IMG artists.